The Works of Marie de France

 6. Nicholaa first comes to the attention of the chroniclers in 1191, when Prince John led the opposition to, William Longchamp, the man left in charge of England during Richard the Lionheart’s absence on crusade.
 Longchamp wanted Lincoln Castle for one of his friends and determined to take it.
 Gerard sought the help of Prince John swearing fealty to him at Nottingham, leaving to Nicholaa to hold the castle.
 William Longchamp hired a force of mercenaries and laid siege to the castle in Gerard’s absence.
 The formidable Nicholaa refused to yield, holding out for 40 days before Longchamp gave up and went home.
 Amusingly, Richard of Devizes said of this defence of Lincoln Castle, that she did it ‘without thinking of anything womanly’.

-The kings Nicholaa served: Henry II, Richard I and King John, Lincoln Cathedral
+The kings Nicholaa served: Henry II, Richard I King John and Henry III, Lincoln Cathedral

 7. By the time the king arrived home in 1194, John had fled to France, leaving his supporters to face the music.
 On 31 March 1194, on the first day of his council at Nottingham, King Richard dispossessed Gerard de Camville of the castle and shrievalty of Lincoln.
-And on 2 April, Gerard was charged with harbouring outlaws, treason for failing to answer the king’s justices’ summons over the harbouring of the said outlaws, and for taking up arms and aiding John in taking the castles of Tickhill and Nottingham.
+And on 2 April, Gerard was charged with harbouring outlaws (wonder if they mean Robin Hood?), treason for failing to answer the king’s justices’ summons over the harbouring of the said outlaws, and for taking up arms and aiding John in taking the castles of Tickhill and Nottingham.
 The outcome of the proceedings is not recorded, but given that Gerard was fined 2,000 marks to recover the king’s good will and his lands, we can assume that the judges did not find in his favour.

 8. When Richard the Lionheart died on 6 April 1199 and was succeeded by his brother, John, Nicholaa and Gerard de Camville were restored to favour and to Lincoln Castle.
 Gerard was also appointed sheriff of Lincolnshire and served in that office for the next six years, becoming ‘a greater man than ever.’
 In November 1200, Nicholaa and Gerard welcomed the kings of England and Scotland to Lincoln, where King William the Lion paid homage to King John outside the city walls.